James Stafford: Archbishop of Denver

-In a July 28, 2005 article in the Denver Post. five men described being fondled as boys during the 1960s by Harold Robert White, a priest in the archdiocese.
+In a July 28, 2005 article in the Denver Post. five men described being fondled as boys during the 1960s by Reverend Harold Robert White.
 In August 1983, one of the men wrote to Stafford complaining about White.
-A response letter from the Archdiocese said that White was to "...receive an evaluation from competent personnel to determine whether there are any recurring difficulties.”
-White continued to work in parish ministry until 1993 and was laicized in 2004.
+A response letter from the archdiocese said that White was to "...receive an evaluation from competent personnel to determine whether there are any recurring difficulties.”
+White continued to work in parish ministry until 1993; he was laicized in 2004.

-During his tenure in Denver, Stafford hosted the 1993 World Youth Day, which was the first such event in North America.
+During his tenure in Denver, Stafford hosted the 1993 World Youth Day, the first such event in the United States.
 In his last year as archbishop, he launched the first capital campaign in forty years and a "Strategic Plan" for Catholic schools.